 Anchor text is clickable text that takes a reader from one page to another.
 It should provide some context for what the linked page is about.

 Google recommends using no more than a few words for anchor text.
-As for what text to use, according to research by The HOTH, around 50 percent of your inner page anchor text should contain keyword variations.
+What text should you use?
+According to research by The HOTH, about 50 percent of your inner page anchor text should contain keyword variations.

-Try to use different keyword variations for anchor text within your inner pages to avoid keyword stuffing and don’t compromise readability by forcing your keywords to match exactly.
-Keep any URL anchors short and concise.
+Try to use different keyword variations for anchor text throughout your inner pages to avoid keyword stuffing, and don’t compromise readability by forcing your keywords to match exactly.
+Keep any URL anchors concise.

-You can use various SEO tools to check your keyword ranking such as Google Search Console, or you could easily track your rankings through your Ubersuggest dashboard.
+You can use various SEO tools to check your keyword ranking, including Google Search Console or Ubersuggest.

 The main Google keyword ranking factors include search intent, search volume, quality of the content, number of backlinks, domain authority, and page loading speed.

 There are many tools you can use, including Ubersuggest, Google Trends, and Ahrefs Keywords Explorer.
 You might find it helpful to try a few tools for the most comprehensive analysis.